 This is a great question.
 At this point in time, I may have 100 New Thought books in my house and there are dozens of answers to this question, largely because there IS no real definitive answer to this question.
 But I wanted to start offering responses to this question here…

-Posted August 5th, 2014 by & filed under Professional Training Certificates & NEI, The New Earth Institute.
+Posted August 5th, 2014 by & filed under Professional Training Certificates & NEI.

 Our sexual lives - our desires, our behaviors, our fantasies - are intimately connected to psyche.
 It’s no surprise then that students and therapists have been asking for more.
 More training.
 More information.
 More conversations about sex.
 Because the truth is even if you don’t have a practice specializing in sexual issues, sex is…

-Posted August 3rd, 2014 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.
+Posted August 3rd, 2014 by & filed under Consciousness & Mindfulness, Student & Alumni Stories.

 Southwestern College faculty member Jessica Callaway reflects on her profound experience of Haiti, and its resilient people. …